747 Supertanker: Evergreen financial difficulties

 On June 14, 2013, the Supertanker received a call-when-needed contract from the United States Forest Service, despite not being operational.
 The aircraft was sitting without engines at the boneyard and maintenance facility at Pinal Airpark outside Marana, Arizona, in need of a “C” check and other maintenance, which would cost US$1 million.
 Evergreen deferred the maintenance because of financial difficulties, planning to have the Supertanker ready in time for the 2014 fire season.

 On November 30, 2013, Evergreen effectively shut down operations.
 In December 2013, Marana Aerospace Solutions proceeded with the sale of the Supertanker, in lieu of rent and other payments that Evergreen had failed to make.
 An involuntary bankruptcy case was filed against Evergreen later in the month, and then Evergreen itself filed for dissolution under Chapter 7 bankruptcy on December 31, 2013, freezing the sale.

 On December 31, 2013, Evergreen International Airlines filed a Chapter 7 petition with the US Bankruptcy Court in Delaware with substantially all assets (including all 747 airframes) subsequently sold to a parts salvage re-seller, Jet Midwest Aviation.
-On July 12, 2017, tail number 979 was intentionally destroyed for salvage at Pinal Airpark, in Marana, Arizona.

 In August 2015, Global SuperTanker Services (the successor to the defunct Evergreen Supertanker Services), purchased all the physical assets and intellectual property related to Evergreen's original Supertanker (except the 747-100 airframe itself) from Jet Midwest.
 They transplanted the existing sprayer tank system from the 747-100 into the newer Boeing 747-400 (N744ST) airframe.

+On July 12, 2017, tail number 979 was intentionally destroyed for salvage at Pinal Airpark, in Marana, Arizona.

 In 2021, Global SuperTanker Services began facing financial difficulties, and in April 2021, the company shut down.
 They sold the Supertanker to National Airlines to be converted into a cargo aircraft.